31st October 2019

 HMRC’s rule state that as long training is work-related and the aim is to improve or extend your existing skillset, it is allowable.
-It is worth noting that, like with any business expense, HMRC may ask you to demonstrate that this is the case.
+It is worth noting that, like any business expense, HMRC may ask you to demonstrate this.

 So what in particular can you claim?

-You can also put through travel and accommodation expenses that you incurred while attending the course, and as with all business expenditure, make sure that you retain copies of your receipts.
+You can also put through travel and accommodation expenses incurred while attending the course.
+As with all business expenditures, ensure you retain copies of your receipts.

 Conference and industry shows

-If updating your knowledge or networking involves attending conferences and events, you can get tax relief on those as well.
-The same principle applies, when deciding to submit them with your expenses, just make sure they are business-related.
-In “business-related” we, of course, mean that the results of you attending a trade event will result in more business for your company.
+If updating your knowledge or networking involves attending conferences and events, you can also get tax relief on those.
+The same principle applies when submitting them with your expenses; just make sure they are business-related.
+By “business-related”, we, of course, mean that you attend a trade event will result in more business for your company.

-Similarly to training, travel to these events are also allowed.
-Often we find that our clients take a partner along on these trips or extend it to include a few days holiday, which gives it another purpose (private).
+Similarly to training, travel to these events is also allowed.
+Often, our clients take a partner along on these trips or extend it to include a few days of holiday, which gives it another purpose (private).
 If this occurs, you must remember not to claim any travel or accommodation as these are not exclusive to the event.

 How can MyAccountant help?